Flwrian/SimpleNeuralNetwork/README.md

 Now let's say that if a row of $X$ is **even**, we want to output 1 in $y$[0][0] (the corresponding output neuron).

 We will re-use our trained [Neural Network](https://fr.wikipedia.org/wiki/R%C3%A9seau_de_neurones_artificiels) to predict our input once.

+Note that we are re-using the same inputs, but in a different order.

 ```python
 # Input data